jimwcollins/hangman/README.md

 A hangman game built in React with numerous animated elements – including an animated hangman.
 Phrases to guess are pulled from the Movie DB API.

-The hosted site can be found here: < To Come >
+The hosted site can be found here: https://sticksandstones-jc.netlify.app/

 &nbsp;